MuShare/Httper-iOS/README.md

 ### Dependency

-Httper is relied on the following frameworks, give a star to them if you also like them.
+Httper is relied on the following frameworks, I am very pleasure if you can give a star to them.

 - MGKeyboardAccessory(https://github.com/lm2343635/MGKeyboardAccessory)
 - MGFormatter(https://github.com/lm2343635/MGFormatter)